Advocacy Campaign Strategist, Elections and Government Program

 - Participate in coalition meetings, convenings, briefings.

-- Develop and maintain productive relationships with grassroots allies, civic partners, government staff, elected officials, and other outside stakeholders.
+- Develop and maintain productive relationships with election officials, grassroots allies, civic partners, government staff, elected officials, and other outside stakeholders.

 - Identify and create opportunities to advance program goals in the field, as well as to improve the program’s advocacy with learning and perspectives from the field.